Is a Correction Looming Ahead for Gerdau S.A. (GGB)

 Sponsored

-GGB currently public float of 601.79M and currently shorts hold a 6.51% ratio of that float.
-Today, the average trading volume of GGB was 13.55M shares.
+The average price from analysts is $7.24, which is $1.1 above the current price.
+GGB currently public float of 601.79M and currently shorts hold a 6.38% ratio of that float.
+Today, the average trading volume of GGB was 13.23M shares.

 GGB’s Market Performance